peterberr/US_county_HSM/README.md

 The results of this model include material outflows from residential demolition and material requirements for residential construction at a county level; GHG emissions from new construction; and evolution of per capita floor area consumption at county and national resolution.

-The details and results of this model will be published open-source in 'Buildings and Cities' (awaiting doi).
+The details and results of this model is published open-source in 'Buildings and Cities' (https:// doi.org/10.5334/bc.126).
 The accepted manuscript, supporting information, and poster presentation of the main results can be found in the 'Publication Files' folder.
 A video presentation of the results can be found at https://youtu.be/EIb2h1OSUn8

 Data inputs and outputs of interest: